-As an RMIT undergraduate in civil engineering, Felicity Stewart never imagined she’d find herself working on a project in the Northern Territory – amid flooded dirt roads, cyclones, extreme humidity and crumbling infrastructure.
+As a fledgling undergraduate studying civil engineering at RMIT, Felicity Stewart never imagined she'd find herself working on a project in the Northern Territory – amid flooded dirt roads, cyclones, extreme humidity and crumbling infrastructure.

 But that's exactly what she's doing now – and it's a good thing she loves a challenge.

 Stewart first became interested in engineering at the end of high school.
 A natural-born problem-solver with a flair for mathematics, she was eager to work in a field that would offer her a challenge.

 After completing a Bachelor of Engineering (Civil Engineering) at RMIT, she was keen to delve deeper and explore more complex structural engineering problems, so she enrolled in the Master of Engineering (Structures and Forensics).

 "Studying the postgraduate program has provided me with a deeper understanding of how structures work in a holistic sense and I think this has really shaped the foundation of my career," Stewart says.

 She now works alongside an integrated team of architects, engineers, material scientists, industrial designers and carpenters to deliver building projects.

 "I'm a project manager working on a pre-fabricated housing plan aimed at remote regions of Australia," she says.
 We create and deliver homes that are designed to deliver a number of benefits to isolated communities, including better health outcomes, increased capacity for community employment and reduced reliance on grid-supply infrastructure."